Adam Beckman – Osteopath

 When not at work, Kate loves playing music and in particular likes to sing.
 She is a fan of playing board games and goes scuba diving when she finds the time.

-Sam is currently available for appointments on Wednesday afternoons/evenings and will be opening up more availability in December.
+Samantha is currently available for appointments on Wednesday afternoons/evenings and will be opening up more availability in the coming months.
 She is looking forward to meeting you!

 Kerrie De Kusel – Massage Therapist